Rankings and Recognition

 Best Degree Programs: No. 5 of “30 Great Small Colleges for STEM Degrees.”

-Ranked 10th in Learfield Sports Directors' Cup standings for 2021-2022 athletics season.
+Ranked 10th in Learfield Sports Directors' Cup standings for the 2021-2022 athletics season.

 Won the 2015 NCAA Division III Men's Volleyball National Championship